4till2/solidmark/README.md

 ## Development
 The only place within the previously existing codebase where a reference to Solid can be found is within the [fetcher function](_source/_utils/fetcher/index.js) where we intercept the regular `fetch` method for our own.
 To demonstrate that Solid can be used alongside a standard api I have actually just configured Solid alongside the normal api usage, activating it when our constant `SOLID` is set to true.
+[Code permalink](https://github.com/yserkez/solidmark/blob/1d44d1efcfb6da0742661d5a56f2f16486b39f98/_source/_utils/fetcher/index.js#L70)
 ```javascript
 // BEFORE
 // ... code